Local-Admin-BurgerKing/installer/README.md

 + Everything is a model!
 Do never declare something(response body etc.) as more than a ref.
 It will mess up all your codegen
 + Also define 'native' (`int`,`string`,`boorlen`,etc) as models when they have restrictions (min/max/enum)
 + Use `allOf`!
 Sometimes you will forget how usefull it is; use it (it does not mee up your code but it will not lead to intherence [`extends`])
-+ Decide between overengeneering (like we did) or only providing things the user needs and also in a way they need
++ Decide between overengeneering (like we did) or only providing things the user needs and also in a way they need it

 ## What is it